 In order to continue fighting this inequality, we have now adapted our home-reading service, by launching our Online Reading Corner, a new online reading service for children and families in their homes.
 This new service forms part of our new blended offer, enabling us to support those families who need us most across London and beyond.

-We are delighted to have also returned to visiting families on the doorstep again.
 This means that we are running two different types of reading sessions alongside each other and are now recruiting for two different volunteering roles – Home Reading Volunteer, where visits happen in the home in person, and Online Reading Volunteer, where visits happen in the home in a virtual setting.

 There are several ways you can get involved as a Reading Volunteer with Doorstep Library.

 Home Reading Volunteer

 As a regular Home Reading Volunteer, you’ll visit the same set of families in one London location every week.
 You will read and engage with the families and bring books for children to read at home in between sessions.
 Our home reading sessions run during school term time on Mondays, Tuesdays, and Thursdays between 4.30 pm and 7.00 pm.

 Over the past two years, we have supported families on their doorstep.
 We are delighted to announce that we are now offering indoor visits again.
 Families and volunteers are able to choose whether they would like to take part in either visiting inside the home or on the doorstep.
 We know that sitting down and sharing stories together has the greatest impact and our long term plan is for all our home reading volunteers to return to indoor visits when invited in by families.